F2x-47/F2x-47/README.md

 - 💞️ I’m looking to collaborate on programming
 - 📫 How to reach me: guns.lol/pandak
 - 😄 Pronouns: Pandak / Pandak_x / TyloGo / F2x-M
-- ⚡ Fun fact: i'm Quaestor of Imperial on 2b2fr
+- ⚡ Fun fact: i'm Tribune of Imperial on 2b2fr